What We Do

 Since 2019, we’ve been shaping the future of local journalism by launching the careers of emerging reporters across New Mexico.

-“For a small newspaper like The Independent, having a Local News Fellow in 2020 has meant the difference between scrambling to halfway cover everything in 4,000 square miles and being able to do a solid and consistent job covering that area.
+“For a small newspaper, having a Local News Fellow has meant the difference between scrambling to halfway cover everything in 4,000 square miles and being able to do a solid and consistent job covering that area.
 Our fellow has been on the front page nearly every week as an integral and very important part of the team.”

 Newsroom host Leota Harriman

-“Our fellow has been a godsend as we cover the biggest health and economic crisis of our careers along with the various protests following the death of George Floyd.
+“Our fellow has been a godsend as we cover the biggest health and economic crisis of our careers.
 We have been fortunate to have him in our newsroom.
 Your fellowship program has been amazing.”

 Newsroom Host Martin Salazar, Albuquerque Journal